loqusion/typix/docs/api/derivations/mk-typst-derivation.md

 # mkTypstDerivation

-A generic derivation builder for running Typst commands.
+A generic derivation constructor for running Typst commands.

 ## Parameters